Electrolysis: Electrolysis of seawater

 Many alternatives to this simple electrolyzer described exist.
 Micro-electrolyzer designs are able to eliminate the separator requirement by designing the internal flow to separate the gases autonomously.
 See for example where the operating pressure is increased to the point of Chlorine liquefaction so that sea water electrolyzer can proceed in a locally alkaline electrolytic fluid.
 Removing separators allows operating at very high temperatures.
-The structural design allows for operations at upto 700 bar thereby eliminating the need for Hydrogen compressors.
+The structural design allows for operations at up to 700 bar thereby eliminating the need for hydrogen compressors.